 Third, it creates accountability by tracking who prints what and when.

 For schools implementing secure print release, this transforms how staff and students interact with printing resources.
-Users can send print jobs from anywhere on campus and release them at any printer when they're ready – eliminating both h to collect sensitive documents and the waste of forgotten print jobs.
+Users can send print jobs from anywhere on campus and release them at any printer when they're ready – eliminating both the rush to collect sensitive documents and the waste of forgotten print jobs.

 Chromebooks have become the device of choice for many Canadian educational institutions due to their affordability and ease of management.